What Is Salivary Gland Cancer?

 These types of cancer are typically not thought of as true salivary gland cancers, either because they start more often in other parts of the body, or because they start elsewhere and then grow into or spread to the salivary glands.

 Sarcomas: The salivary glands contain blood vessels, muscle cells, and cells that make connective tissue.
 Cancers that start in these types of cells are called sarcomas.
 These rarely occur in the salivary gland.
-For more information on sarcomas, see our document Sarcoma – Adult Soft Tissue Cancer.
+For more information on sarcomas, see Sarcoma– Adult Soft Tissue Cancer.

 Secondary salivary gland cancers: Cancers that start elsewhere and spread to the salivary glands are called secondary salivary gland cancers.
 These cancers are treated based on where the cancer started.